ProprioCS/Provia.Documents/Pre-PO Utility.md

 **Technical Considerations**

-1. Integration with the Orion Navigator tool and sales order smart table
+1. Integration with the Provia Navigator tool and sales order smart table

 2. Custom record creation for preliminary purchase orders and PO number generation